ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 ```

 Although within your theme pack project you can use `yarn develop` to create a theme pack like any other Greenwood project, there are a couple limitations.
 Mainly from your theme pack templates you must explicitely reference _node_modules/<pacakge-name>/path/to/asset/_ as the starting prefix, but we are tracking a solution and `yarn develop` should be sufficient to be able to succesfully develop and publish for now.

+#### _Can I include pages as part of a theme pack?_

+Support for [including pages as part of a theme pack](https://github.com/ProjectEvergreen/greenwood/issues/681) is planned and coming soon, pretty much as soon as we can support [external data sources](https://github.com/ProjectEvergreen/greenwood/issues/21) in the CLI.

 #### _Will there be less development boilerplate in the future for plugin authors?_